streamzip - create a zip file from stdin

 This option is used to name the file in the zip container.
 Default is '-'.

-Ignored when writing to stdout
+Ignored when writing to stdout.
+If the

-option is specified, including this option will
+zipfile option is specified, including this option will

 trigger the creation of a streamed zip file.
 Default: Always enabled

-when writing to stdout
+when writing to stdout, otherwise disabled.

-.
-Valid method names are * store
+Compress using method M. Valid method names are * store

 Store without compression * deflate Use Deflate compression [Deflault] *